okeshawarz/prospectus/draft5.md

 for the zone-level DD specification where, for zone $i$ in metropolitan area $j$, and year $y$,
 $y_{ijy}$ is a vector of the outcome variables
-[total housing stock in zone $i$, percent of rental units in $i$, average rent, average length of rental tenure],
+[total housing stock in zone $i$, percent of rental units in $i$, average rent, average length of rental tenure, land value],
 $\alpha$ is zone fixed effects,
 $\delta$ is metropolitan area fixed effects, and
 $\gamma$ is year fixed effects.